jaicab/jaicab.github.io/_posts/2016-04-05-travis-for-jekyll-on-github-pages.md

 After it finishes syncing your data from GitHub you should be able to go to your profile and see all your public repos.
 Go ahead and **switch on** the repo for the Jekyll site you want use for this.

-In order to let Travis build the site, we need to provide him with the required packages for the build, the same you would need to build it locally.
+In order to let Travis build the site, we need to provide the required packages for the build, the same you would need to build it locally.
 In this case it means Jekyll and any other plugins you’re using.

 To define these, create a filed called `Gemfile` and put it on your repo root.
-Here’s an example for this very site:
+Here’s an example for this site:

 ```ruby
 source "https://rubygems.org"